Outsmart-OOH/ooh_open_direct/docs/v1-0/In_progress_1_1.md

 # OpenDirect 1.5.1

-The OpenDirect Working Group is a working group within the IAB Technology Lab.
+The OpenDirect media trading API was devised by the OpenDirect Working Group, a working group within the IAB Technology Lab.
 Further details about the IAB Technology Lab can be found at: https://iabtechlab.com/working-groups/opendirect-working-group/

 # OpenDirect (OOH) 1.5.1